bufferapp/buffer-talks/slides/migrating-with-atomic-design.md

 ???

-- made of atoms and molecules stitched toghether
+- made of atoms and molecules stitched together
-- this is where context is set
+- this is where context is set and business logic defined
+  - context = state
+  - business logic = set of operations to manipulate state
-- useful on its own
+- useful on its own, this is something you could put in front of a customer

-- there are templates and pages, but those are more useful for design
+---

+class: segue

+# Template » Page

+???

+- not quite as useful for building single page applications
+  - typically all the atoms and molecules live within 1 to 2 screens
+  - many of your atoms and molecules are implemented as templates so it kind of breaks the metaphor
+- more useful for building things like marketing sites or blogs with lots of posts

 ---